sky-music/sky-abc-python-transcriber/README.md

 python3 skytranscriber.py
 ```

+I am using a Mac, it would be just `python skytranscriber.py` on Windows I think.

 This changes the directory to your Desktop (or whatever location you've chosen e.g. `Documents/projects`), and then runs the file.

 ![terminal-with-instructions.png](https://github.com/t1-tracey/sky-python-transcriber/blob/master/images/terminal-with-instructions.png)

-It would be just `python skytranscriber.py` on Windows I think.

 3. Use QWERT, ASDFG, ZXCVB as the harp keyboard, and <kbd>(</kbd><kbd>)</kbd> for brackets.
 Spaces are also allowed but not working yet.
 Type a line, and press Enter each time you want to start a new line.